 Students arriving within the first 30 minutes of class will be marked tardy.
 A student who is tardy three (3) times will receive one (1) absence.
 Students who arrive after the first 30 minutes of class, leave class early without notice, or are asked to leave by the instructor will be marked absent.
-Students marked absent fourteen (14) times or whose attendance falls below 70% will be given a grade of "F" and will be unable to receive a certificate of completion or credit for the course and/or program.
+Students whose attendance falls below 70% will be given a grade of "F" and will be unable to receive a certificate of completion or credit for the course and/or program.